Q: What is AWS Elastic Beanstalk?

 Q: How do I create IAM users?

-to provision IAM users.
+You can use the IAM console, IAM command line interface (CLI), or IAM API to provision IAM users.
 By default, IAM users have no access to AWS services until permissions are granted.

 Q: How do I grant an IAM user access to AWS Elastic Beanstalk?

 You can grant IAM users access to services by using policies.
 To simplify the process of granting access to AWS Elastic Beanstalk, you can use one of the policy templates in the IAM console to help you get started.
 Elastic Beanstalk offers two templates: a read-only access template and a full-access template.
 The read-only template grants read access to Elastic Beanstalk resources.
 The full-access template grants full access to all Elastic Beanstalk operations, as well as permissions to manage dependent resources, such as Elastic Load Balancing, Auto Scaling, and Amazon S3.
 You can also use the AWS Policy Generator to create custom policies.
 For more details, see the AWS Elastic Beanstalk Developer Guide.